Helping millions of people navigate the world of technology.

-Should You Keep Laptop Plugged in or Use it on Battery Power?
+Should You Keep Laptop Plugged in or Use It on Battery Power?

 Every battery can only sustain a finite number of charge and discharge cycles, after which it starts wearing off quickly.